godotengine/godot-docs/tutorials/misc/instancing_with_signals.rst

     Node bulletInstance = Bullet.Instance();
     GetParent().AddChild(bulletInstance);

 However, this will lead to a different problem.
-Now if you try and test your "Player" scene independently, it will crash on shooting, because there is no parent node to access.
+Now if you try to test your "Player" scene independently, it will crash on shooting, because there is no parent node to access.
 This makes it a lot harder to test your player code independently and also means that if you decide to change your main scene's